bgao-vt/website/content/post/nsfc_18.md

 math = false
 +++

 I have recently received a new research grant from the National Natural Science Foundation of China (NSFC)!
-This project focuses on the optimization of resource allocation in radio access networks for mass event hotspots.
+This project addresses the issues of resource allocation in radio access networks for mass event hotspots.